danyarwx/danyarwx/README.md

 ## 🌐 Connect with Me

-- [LinkedIn](https://www.linkedin.com/in/dkzhukov) Message me if you're into AI, coding or business.
+- Message me on [LinkedIn](https://www.linkedin.com/in/dkzhukov) if you're into AI, coding or business.